slin63/chord-failure-detector/readme.md

 *Consistent hashing* is the process by which a hash function is used to distribute *K* objects across *N* points on a virtual ring, where *N = 2<sup>m</sup> - 1*.
 Here, *m* is an arbitrary constant that can be made larger or smaller, correlating directly with the expected number of nodes that the protocol will be supporting.

 Why is this useful?
-Let's say that we have a distributed key/value store that assigns server positions and key/value assignments with the following formulas:
+Let's say that we have a distributed key/value store that assigns server positions and key/value assignments as follows:

 ```go
 assignedPoint := hash(IPAddr) % (Number of servers)
 assignedServer := hash(key) % (Number of servers)
 ```

 Servers and key/value pairs are still evenly distributed here, yes, but if the number of servers is ever changed for something like a horizontal up or downscale, downtime is needed to rehash nodes and key/value pairs on to newly evaluated `assignedPoints` and `assignedServers`.
-Consistent hashing assigns inputs to points using a function that is independent of the total number of node within a group, meaning we can scale up or down without needing downtime to rehash.
+Consistent hashing assigns inputs to points using a function that is independent of the total number of nodes within a group, meaning we can scale up or down without needing downtime to rehash.

 Chord-ish works by using a *consistent hashing* function to assign the IP addresses (or any unique identifier) of an arbitrary number of nodes onto a virtual ring with 2<sup>m</sup> - 1 points.
 Consistent hashing ideally distributes all nodes evenly across the ring, which leads to some built-in load-balancing which can be useful when using Chord-ish's node's as key/value stores, as we do in Chord-ish DeFiSh.